First-Degree Burn in Children

 - There is increased swelling or redness of the burn area

-Key points about a first-degree burn
+Key points about a first-degree burn in children

 - First-degree burns affect only the outer layer of the skin.